Blog

 Medicines for face pain treatment are generally those that are used to treat fits (convulsions, seizures).
-These come under the group called anti-convulsants (these numb the brain and prevent response to stimuli).
-Anti-convulsants are medicines used to control convulsions(or “fits”).
+These come under the group called anti-convulsants (they numb the brain and prevent response to stimuli).

 While there are many medicines that could be used, some are similar to the older versions, some are very different; and some medicines are not related at all.
 Acupressure, acupuncture, Ayurveda and Homeopathy have also been tried.

-Basically, all act by numbing the brain (Central nervous system ).
-The intention is to reduce reactivity of the Trigeminal nerve, but no medicine can act on just one nerve.
+Basically, all act by numbing the brain.
+The intent is to reduce reactivity of the trigeminal nerve, but no medicine can act on just one nerve.
 It therefore acts on the entire nervous system, numbing it.
 This is the primary reason for the major side-effects of medication.

 So, for most people, medication is the first line of treatment.
-Most of them are off-label for the treatment of facial pain (Trigeminal Neuralgia).
+Most of them are off-label for the treatment of facial pain.
 Most patients need to adjust the medication with varying combinations and dosages to get the best pain relief effect with minimal side-effects.

 The following video describes the typical journey of a patient who has started having facial pain on one side of the face: